 How to make compost

-You will need a compost bin, old dustbin or similar, with holes in the bottom and garden &/or kitchen plant waste.
+You will need a compost bin, old dustbin or similar, with holes in the bottom and garden and/or kitchen plant waste.
 The worms and micro-organisms needed to break it down into compost will find you!
 You will also want to use a compost bin that prevents unwanted scavengers!
 The compost bin ideally needs to be 150-250 litres and should be easy to fill and empty.

 You’ll need a sunny corner of your garden to put your bin (or you can build your own from recycled timber – look on the internet for ideas).
 It needs to be placed on the soil, as you want worms and other micro-organisms to come up through the soil to help, and for any liquid to drain away.
 It will also need a cover to keep the warmth in and the rain out.

 This is the most important part!
 You’ll need to keep adding equal amounts of nitrogen-rich green waste (grass clippings, green leaves, weeds, vegetable kitchen waste) and carbon-rich woody waste (prunings, wood chippings, torn-up paper, cardboard, straw or dead leaves).

 For every wheelbarrow load or a bucketful of cut grass, you should mix in the same volume of sawdust, shredded cardboard or other woody waste.
 Avoid meat, fat and cooked food otherwise, you’ll just attract foxes, rats and other vermin; also worms don’t really like an excess of citrus remains.

 Any large pieces of material should be cut into smaller pieces or even shredded; the smaller the pieces, the quicker they will rot down.